 The amounts with which reserves, receivables and short-term liabilities are presented in the Financial Position Statement, approach their corresponding fair values due to their short-term maturity.
 Consequently, there are no differences between the fair values and the corresponding book values of the Financial Assets and Liabilities.

-The Company does not use derivative financial products.
+The Company does not utilize derivative financial instruments and does not utilize financial instruments classified at Level 3.